lanl-aea/waves/docs/tutorial_gmsh_calculix.rst

 manager.
 See the `Conda installation`_ and `Conda environment management`_ documentation for more details about using `Conda`_.

-1. Create the Gmsh+ tutorial environment if it doesn't exist
+1. Create the Gmsh+CalculiX tutorial environment if it doesn't exist

    .. code-block::